fLaVz/middlewareIce/README.md

 - [x] Implement a message service (IceStorm)

 ## Libs & techno used
-I used python vlc lib for the streaming service since I started to develop it in python.
+I used python vlc lib for the streaming service since I started to develop the server in python.
 IceBox and IceStorm to create a pub/sub service with a metaServer and subservers which contains musics.
 Java and Ice for the Android client so that it can communicate with the metaServer.
+All Ice version are 3.7

+Google exo player for android.

 ## Running the app
 Go to Server/IceStormPythonService/META